Harun ur Rashid: Career

-In August 2019, Harun ur Rashid, received a medal from the Bangladesh Police Dhaka range.
+In August 2019, Harun ur Rashid received a medal from the Bangladesh Police Dhaka range.

-Harun ur Rashid claimed Detective Branch unit of Narayanganj District arrested the wife and minor son of Showkat Aziz Russell, son of the founder of Partex Group M. A. Hashem, allegedly recovered drugs, bullets, and liquor from their car in Narayanganj on 2 November 2019.
-His account did not held up at CCTV footage from the residence of Showkat Aziz Russell in Gulshan, Dhaka showed his family members being detained at his residence without informing the Gulshan Police Station per the law.
-On 3 November 2019, Harun ur Rashid was transferred from the post of superintendent of police of Narayanganj District to Training and Reserve unit at the police headquarters while facing a number of criminal allegations.
+Harun ur Rashid claimed Detective Branch unit of Narayanganj District arrested the wife and minor son of Showkat Aziz Russell, son of the founder of Partex Group M. A. Hashem, and allegedly recovered drugs, bullets, and liquor from their car in Narayanganj on 2 November 2019.
+His account did not held up, as CCTV footage from the residence of Showkat Aziz Russell in Gulshan, Dhaka, showed his family members being detained at his residence without informing the Gulshan Police Station per the law.
+On 3 November 2019, Harun ur Rashid was transferred from the post of superintendent of police of Narayanganj District to the Training and Reserve unit at the police headquarters while facing a number of criminal allegations.
 The transfer order was signed by Dhananjay Kumar Das, the deputy secretary at the Ministry of Home Affairs.
 Showkat Aziz Russell secured bail from the Bangladesh High Court on 4 November 2019 and alleged Harun-or-Rashid tried to extort money from him.
 M. A. Hashem claimed Harun ur Rashid tried to extort 80 million taka from his son Showkat Aziz Russell and filed cases over drugs because of his refusal to pay.
-Asaduzzaman Khan, minister of Home Affairs who had refused to talk to Harun at a public function, assured the media of an investigation against Harun ur Rashid in presence of AKM Mozammel Haq, head of the cabinet committee on law and order.
+Asaduzzaman Khan, minister of home affairs who had refused to talk to Harun at a public function, assured the media of an investigation against Harun ur Rashid in the presence of AKM Mozammel Haq, head of the cabinet committee on law and order.
 On 13 November 2019, Harun ur Rashid and his fellow police officers assaulted the referee of a friendly football match.
-He was the secretary general of Bangladesh Police Service Association.
+He was the secretary general of the Bangladesh Police Service Association.

 Harun ur Rashid was appointed deputy commissioner of Dhaka Metropolitan Police on 14 May 2020.